 The falls flow from the Katsura river with water from Lake Yamanaka and Oshino Hakkai and rock formations formed by lava from Mt.
 Fuji.
 The falls stand 10 meters high, and reflect the lush scenery around it throughout the year.
 Visitors enjoy the blossoms of mitsuba-tsutsuji (a variety of azalea) in Spring, and vivid Japanese maple leaves in autumn.
 Tucked away in a hidden alcove, the falls stay cool even in the summer.

 Approx. 1 min by car

-The museum exhibits the materials related to Mt.
-Fuji and Fujiyoshida City; Mt.
-Fuji worship, World Heritage Site Assets, the history, folklore, and the industries of the city over the time with the history of Mt.
-Fuji.
+The museum exhibits materials related to Mt.
+Fuji and Fujiyoshida City, Mt.
+Fuji worship, World Heritage Site Assets, and the history, folklore, and local industries of the city.